garrandall/popular-music-data/tracks/i-ll-save-the-last-dance-for-you-damita-jo.md

   ranking_list: Billboard Hot 100
   start_date: '1961-01-09'
 ---
-If I dance ev'ry dance with the guys who give me the eye And let 'em hold me tight
+If I dance every dance with the guys who give me the eye And let 'em hold me tight
 Please don't mind, if I smile at the man who holds my hand 'neath the pale moonlight